Jolita Benson Education Lecture

 My Journey From Reluctant Reader to Author

-Matt de la Peña’s presentation centers around his journey from reluctant reader to author.
-He will talk about his novels a little, but the focus of this presentation is the transformative nature of literature and the power of education.
+Matt de la Peña’s presentation centers around his journey from reluctant reader to published author, and the transformative power of literature.
 “I didn’t fall for books until I was in college — I got there on a basketball scholarship — but once I did, it changed my life,” says de la Peña.

 About the speaker